RitoShark/DivineLab/README.md

 - **Image Support**: Add images to vfxsystems for better organization
 - **Download Menu**: Access uploaded vfxsystems from the top download menu
 - **Community Sharing**: Share and discover vfxsystems from other users
-- **Full Stitch Functionality**: Includes all features from the Port section
+- **Full Port Functionality**: Includes all features from the Port section

 ### Bineditor - Parameter Scaling
 - **Emitter & VFXSystem Selection**: Select either emitters or vfxsystems for editing